EXPROPRIATION IN SERBIA

 The expropriation procedure is carried out before the competent municipal administration bodies.
 In addition to the beneficiary of the expropriation as the proponent, the owner of the real estate to which the expropriation refers also participates in the procedure as an opponent of the proponent.

 If all conditions stipulated by the law on expropriation are met, the municipal administrative body will pass a decision on expropriation, against which the owner of the real estate has the right to appeal.
 The authority responsible for resolving the appeal is the Ministry of Finance.
+In practice, many property owners are not sure when and how to file an appeal, or even whether they have valid grounds to do so.
+In such situations, expropriation lawyers can explain each step of the procedure and help ensure that your property rights are protected in a timely manner.

 The owner of the expropriated real estate changes on the day the decision on expropriation becomes legally binding, and this is called complete expropriation.